AdobeDocs/journeys.es-ES/help/using/datasource/about-data-sources.md

 1. En el menú superior, haga clic en la pestaña **[!UICONTROL Data Sources]**.

    Se muestra la lista de las fuentes de datos.
-Consulte [](../about/user-interface.md) para obtener más información sobre la interfaz.
+See [this page](../about/user-interface.md) for more information on the interface.

    ![](../assets/journey18.png)

-1. A continuación, puede agregar grupos de campos a la fuente de datos integrada (consulte [](../datasource/adobe-experience-platform-data-source.md)) o crear una nueva fuente de datos externa (consulte [](../datasource/external-data-sources.md)) y grupos de campos asociados (consulte [](../datasource/field-groups.md)).
+1. Then you can either add field groups to the built-in data source (see [this page](../datasource/adobe-experience-platform-data-source.md)) or create a new external data source (see [this page](../datasource/external-data-sources.md)) and associated field groups (see [this page](../datasource/field-groups.md)).

    ![](../assets/journey23.png)